 COVID-19 was first identified in late 2019, and we have developed extensive knowledge regarding the virus and its disease.
-We have established how the disease progresses upon infection, allowing us to recognize acute symptoms and the immediate effects of COVID-19.
-Now this leads to the next growing question: How does infection with COVID-19 affect an individual in the long-term?
+We have learned a great deal about how the disease progresses upon infection, allowing us to recognize acute symptoms and the immediate effects of COVID-19.

-Most people recover from COVID-19 symptoms within 2 weeks, but some may experience long-term symptoms.
-There is new evidence emerging regarding this condition, commonly known as long COVID.
+Most people recover from COVID-19 symptoms within 2 weeks, but some may experience long-term symptoms, developing a condition known as long COVID.
 Other terminology you may see regarding this condition includes:

-Patients with long COVID are typically termed “long haulers.”
+Patients with long COVID are sometimes termed “long haulers.”
 Currently, we don’t have enough evidence to say exactly who is most susceptible to becoming a long hauler.
-Sometimes patients who only had mild COVID-19 symptoms continue to have long-term effects, whereas some patients who were severely ill return to normal health 2 months later.
+Sometimes patients who only had mild COVID-19 symptoms continue to have long-term effects, whereas some patients who were severely ill return to normal health within 2 months.
 (Source)

 While we can’t say yet who is most likely to develop long COVID symptoms, certain trends have been identified.
 Current studies suggest risk is highest among:

 - older adults and those with a high BMI (Source)

 Further studies are needed to confirm whether these trends are consistently seen.